 When the Justice League arrived on the Antimatter Earth, the Crime Syndicate switched places with them, and ended up in the League's universe.
 Both teams found that they could not succeed in the other universe.
 Ultraman learned this the hard way when he fought the Martian Manhunter who had remained behind with Aquaman.

 Ultraman was discovered in the bottle city of Kandor by Power Girl and Supergirl.
 He was brought there by Saturn Queen to imitate Superman.
-Though there are references to both Pre-Crisis and antimatter Ultraman, he is most likely from the Antimatter Universe, which was supposedly destroyed during the Infinite Crisis by Alexander Luthor Jr. Saturn Queen found him in the Phantom Zone , where she brainwashed him and made him believe she was his mother.
+Though there are references to both the Pre-Crisis and antimatter Ultramen, he is most likely from the Antimatter Universe, which was supposedly destroyed during the Infinite Crisis by Alexander Luthor Jr. Saturn Queen found him in the Phantom Zone , where she placed him under mind control to make him believe that she was his mother.
 They ruled harshly, especially against the city's alien population.
-He was going to be married to Supergirl (who was also brainwashed), but she broke free and nearly beat Ultraman to death, and was only saved by Saturn Queen begging Supergirl not to kill him.
-He eventually left Kandor, though this was never shown.
+He was going to be married to Supergirl (who was also under mind control), but she broke free and nearly beat Ultraman to death, only saved by Saturn Queen begging Supergirl not to kill him.
+He eventually broke free of the Saturn Queen's control and left Kandor, though this was never shown.

 Ultraman (resurrected after the events of Final Crisis) and the antimatter Crime Syndicate return in Justice League of America #50, where they have agreed to work for Dr. Impossible by keeping the League distracted while he finished the touches on the so-called "Resurrection Machine".
-They planned to revive Alexander Luthor and force him to fix the damage caused on their Earth; however, Ultraman, like the rest of the Syndicate, had come to realize the malleability of their universe after Power Ring (for the second time) and Johnny Quick were replaced again, this time by their predecessors (mirroring the events of Green Lantern: Rebirth and The Flash: Rebirth), and argued with Owlman over whether they should even go back to their own universe.
-Ultraman ended up fighting Supergirl over the skies of Washington D.C., while the rest of the fighting took place in the Hall of Justice, where a being called the "Omega Man" emerged after a malfunction occurs in the Resurrection Machine, which kills Power Ring.
+They planned to revive Alexander Luthor and force him to fix the damage caused on their Earth; however, Ultraman, like the rest of the Syndicate, had come to realize the malleability of their universe after Johnny Quick and Power Ring (for the second time) were replaced, this time by their predecessors (mirroring the events of The Flash: Rebirth and Green Lantern: Rebirth).
+This, coupled with Ultraman's dreams of his past deaths, led him to argue with Owlman over whether they should even go back to their own universe.
+Ultraman ended up fighting Supergirl over the skies of Washington D.C., while the rest of the fighting took place in the Hall of Justice, where a being called the "Omega Man" emerged after a malfunction occured in the Resurrection Machine, which killed Power Ring.

 Powers & Abilities